ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-azure-gateway/network-traffic-azure.md

 Only traffic related to discovered APIs is sent to the platform.

-The agent reads the logs written on the file system (\[INSTALL_DIR]/apigateway/events/group-X_instance-Y.log) by the Gateway(s) to get the transaction summary:
+The agent reads the logs written on the file system (\[INSTALL_DIR]/apigateway/events/group-X_instance-Y.log) by the Gateways to get the transaction summary:

 * Transaction HTTP status
-* Transction URLs (frontend / backend API)
+* Transaction URLs (frontend / backend API)
 * Transaction duration and timestamp
 * Transaction service called: method (POST / GET...) + uri path